Was it because he asked forgiveness for his sins?

 The thief knew he was saved because he was TOLD he was saved.
 I know I am saved because I was TOLD I am saved.
 My salvation was not a decision I could make, it wasn’t a prayer I could pray, it wasn’t a lifestyle change I could make, and I never asked anyone into my heart, or my spleen, or any other organ, to be saved.

-No, the Holy Spirit told me exactly who I am in Messiah Yahoshua—in a dream—and, it was a number of years after I made a stand for the true Gospel of Yahoshua (I believed in Messiah Yahoshua—the only begotten Son of Yah the Father).
+No, the Holy Spirit told me exactly who I am in Messiah Yahoshua—in a dream—and, it was a number of years after I had taken a stand for the true Gospel of Yahoshua before everyone I could (I believed in Messiah Yahoshua—the only begotten Son of Yah the Father).
 The Holy Spirit definitely led me during that time, speaking to me in dreams and visions, instructing me in His truths, and I endured in my belief, confessing Yahoshua before others, and I believed all the way to the saving of my soul (James, 1:3-4, Hebrews 10:36-39).

 If you have not been told directly and personally that you are a child of Yah, none of the things listed above will suffice at your judgment.
 Those who have the Witness in them (1 John 5:10) are told directly—HE is the evidence given to those who are Yah’s children, and evidence is something that is revealed—it is not something that is kept secret or hidden.
 He is the testimony of Yahoshua placed into those who are Messiah’s bride.